pfennigt/e_coli_growth/01_studies/SDY004_BMA_biomass_A/README.md

 1. File List:
 	ASY001_biolector_data: folder with BioLector Pro measurement data and layout file

-	ASY002_drymass_weights: folder with manually noted weights of dried filters with or without applied BioLector biomass samples
+	ASY002_drymass_weights: manually noted weights of dried filters with or without applied BioLector biomass samples

+	ASY003_control_weights: folder with manually noted weights of dried filters with or without applied culture media

 2. Relationship between files, if important:
 	ASY002_drymass_weights contains the biomass weights of the seven samples taken over the course of the ASY001_biolector_data BioLector Pro experiment

+	ASY003_control_weights is a control experiment to ASY002_drymass_weights where only culture medium was used to assess if there is filter weight change from only medium

 3. Additional related data collected that was not included in the current data package:

 4. Are there multiple versions of the dataset? no